Daine History, Family Crest & Coats of Arms

 Early History of the Daine family

 This web page shows only a small excerpt of our Daine research.
-Another 141 words (10 lines of text) covering the years 1352, 1412, 1413, 1377, 1397, 1383, 1414, 1383 and 1414 are included under the topic Early Daine History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1352, 1412, 1413, 1377, 1397, 1383, 1414, 1383, 1414, 1768, 1772, 1779, 1784 and 1788 are included under the topic Early Daine History in all our PDF Extended History products and printed products wherever possible.

 Daine Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Dyne, Dine, Dives, Dynne, Dinne, Dyves, Dyon and others.

 Early Notables of the Daine family (pre 1700)